ErwanLT/designPattern/src/main/java/behavioral/README.md

 ## [Memento](memento)
 Typically, the Memento Design Pattern will be used in situations where some actions are undoable, therefore requiring to rollback to a previous state.
 However, if the state of the Originator is heavy, using the Memento Design Pattern can lead to an expensive creation process and increased use of memory.
 ![memento.png](memento/memento.png)
 ## [Observer](observer)
+Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
 ![observer.drawio.png](observer/observer.png)
 ## [Strategy](strategy)
 When you want the algorithm to vary independently from clients that use it.